Date: Saturday, March 25, 2017

 $85 members, $150 nonmembers

 Scroll down to register

-Your registration includes lunch (if you have dietary restrictions, please contact email@example.com)
+Your registration includes a guaranteed lunch, if you register by 3/21/2017 (if you have dietary restrictions, please contact email@example.com)

 Writing Well-Done: How Do You Know Your Work is Reader Ready?